truehand/azureml-genomics/README.md

 The pipeline is defined as a YAML file, pipeline.yml, which can be executed in an Azure ML workspace.
 The pipeline runs on an elastic Azure ML compute cluster that is called "genomics-cluster" in this example, and the input and output data are stored in an Azure Blob Storage datastore associated with the same instance of an Azure ML workspace.

-In this example, the human reference genome, hg38, is defined in AzureML as a versioned, centrally dataset in our ML workspace, which in turns point to a publicly available file.
-Also as input, I have a few input fastq files in my Azure ML workspaces’ default datastore.

 The pipeline is designed to handle large data sets and is optimized for parallel processing.
 The seq_quality_control and bwa jobs are run in parallel on multiple instances, each with a specified number of CPU threads (specified with bwa's -t parameter).
 The pipeline also includes retry settings in case of job failures and central logging to help diagnose issues.

 Step 1 and 2 can start simultaneously as there are no interdependencies between them.
 Step 2 and 3 can process input files in parallel.
 Each step requires a different software environment, and these environments are also defined and registered in our Azure ML workspace.